jagriti99/react_taste-it/README.md

 ## Techology used

-React
+-React
-Json server
+-Json server
-React hook form
+-React hook form
-Axios
+-Axios
-React Router Dom
+-React Router Dom

 ## How to run